Alex Mart, CMT

 Understanding Chronic Pain, Symptoms & Anxiety:

-2. Chronic Pain and Anxiety: Why Doctors Get It Wrong & How to Hack Your Brain w/Brad Fanestil
+2. Chronic Pain and Anxiety: Why Doctors Get It Wrong & How to Hack Your Brain w/Brad Fanestil, MD

 (how the nervous system and our perception of threat work and matter)

-3. Yonit Arthur, Audiologist - Neural Circuit Dizziness Basics & The Steps to Recover
+3. Yonit Arthur, Audiologist - Neural Circuit Basics & The Steps to Recover

 Curable: